Florida–Miami football rivalry

 The Florida–Miami football rivalry is an American college football rivalry between the Florida Gators football team of the University of Florida and Miami Hurricanes football team of the University of Miami.
 The game was played annually from 1944 until 1987, and is now played intermittently.
 The winning team was formerly awarded the Seminole War Canoe Trophy.
-Today, the round robin winner of the three biggest schools in the state of Florida (either the Florida Gators, Florida State Seminoles or Miami Hurricanes) receives the Florida Cup for beating the other two schools in the same season.
-The two teams will next play in the 2024 and 2025 seasons.
-Miami leads the series 29–27.
+Today, the round robin winner of the three schools in the state of Florida (either the Florida Gators, Florida State Seminoles or Miami Hurricanes) receives the Florida Cup for beating the other two schools in the same season.
+The two teams last played in the 2025 season.
+Miami leads the series 31–27.

-The two teams are next scheduled to meet August 31, 2024 at Florida's home stadium, Ben Hill Griffin Stadium in Gainesville.